SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: The Proposed Method

 \section{The Proposed Method}

-Inspired by a cognitive neuroscience perspective, we propose a dual-route prediction framework, SayNext-Chat, to anticipate forthcoming utterances.
+We propose a dual-route prediction framework, SayNext-Chat, to anticipate forthcoming utterances.
 This framework incorporates learnable priming tokens that represent high-level belief priors from visual inputs and low-level cues directly perceived from multimodal inputs.
-An overview of the framework is shown in Figure~\ref{fig:framework}.
+An overview of the framework is shown in Figure~\ref{fig:flow}.
 We first introduce the generation of the priming factor and then describe its role within the dual-route framework.